Key Takeaways

 #8: Trade-In Programs

 Trade-in programs like Homeward and Knock both operate in the DFW market.
-They let you buy your next home before selling your current one — eliminating the timing gap that forces many sellers to accept weak offers.
+They let you buy your next home before selling your current one, which can eliminate the timing gap that forces many sellers to accept weak offers.

 How It Works

-- The trade-in company makes you an offer on your current home or provides a guaranteed backup offer
+- The trade-in company makes you an offer on your current home or provides a backup offer if your home does not sell on the open market

-- You use that offer to make a competitive, non-contingent bid on your next home
+- You use that offer to make a non-contingent offer on your next home

 - Once you move into the new home, your old home is listed on the open market

-- If it sells for more than the guaranteed offer, you keep the difference
+- If it sells for more than the backup offer, you keep the difference

 The Limitations

 Fees vary by provider, but typically include a service charge of 1-3% plus the costs of listing your old home.
-The guaranteed backup offer is usually below market value — similar to an iBuyer price.
+The backup offer the program provides is usually below market value, similar to an iBuyer price.

 - Best for: DFW homeowners buying their next home simultaneously who need to remove the sale contingency